alan-jordan/gamr/README.md

 - "I want to add new games to this list."
 - "I want a wishlist of future titles that I would like to own."
 - "I would like stats on what kind of games I am buying, eg. More physical games, what system etc?"
+- "I want to be able to display charts around stats."
 - "I want to be able to keep a track of whether I have finished a game or not."
 - "I want to be able to share my library with my friends."
 - "I want to connect to other social networks to post information about my games."